 If you were hurt in a road rage accident, our lawyers will protect your rights and assist you through this terrible event.
 We strive to help you attain justice against the driver who injured you and pursue the fullest amount of damages allowed under Florida law and your insurance policy.

 Road rage is unacceptable and egregious behavior that may be subject to criminal penalties and a higher degree of liability.
 As opposed to a purely unintentional accident, road rage victims may be eligible for punitive damages because the defendant knowingly and purposefully put other lives at risk.
 Punitive damages act as a deterrent against the dangerous conduct while compensating victims for injuries.
 Our Fort Myers injury law firm will help you recover punitive damages if you were hurt in a road rage incident.

 Spivey Law Firm, Personal Injury Attorneys, P.A. protects the rights of road rage victims and pursues the maximum possible damages allowable.
-If you were injured in a road rage accident, contact a Fort Myers car accident lawyer at our firm about your options for recovery.
+If you were injured in a road rage accident, contact a lawyer at our firm about your options for recovery.
 Your case evaluation is free, and because we take your claim on contingency, you do not pay attorney fees until the case is won.

 More Helpful Information